tsaiy/CAI_AMP_Synthetic_Data_Studio/docs/guides/sft_workflow.md

 We let user decide on following model Parameters:

-- **Temperature**
+- **Temperature**:
 - **TopK**
 - **TopP**

-#### Dataset Size
+#### Dataset Size:
+Users can specify how large the generated dataset should be.
 <img src="screenshots/sds_prompt.png" style="width:100%; max-width:1200px;">

 ### Examples:

-In the next step user can specify examples they would want to give for their synthetic dataset generation so that LLM can follow same format and create datasets accordingly.

-The examples for code geneartion would be like following:
+In this step, users can provide **example question-answer pairs** to help the LLM maintain a consistent format while generating synthetic datasets.

+For **code generation**, an example could be:

 ```json
 {